davidscheele/dune-combat-calculator/README.md

 + **Forces.** Use this field to indicate how many force tokens you will commit to the battle.
 Win or lose, these forces will die.
 + **Spice.** Use this field to indicate how much spice you will pay to increase the strength of your forces.
-+ **Strength.** Read only.
++ **Strength** (Read only).
 This is the resulting strength calculated using the other two fields.
 Dial this number on the battle wheel.

 If you play as the Emperor, the Fremen, or the Ixians, you will have special forces (Sardaukar, Fedaykin, and Cyborgs, respectively).
-In these cases, the Forces field will be renamed **Ordinary Forces**, and a new field will appear for you to commit your special forces.uerza" en la rueda de batalla, o usar tu dispositivo con esta herramienta *en lugar* de la rueda de batalla.
+In these cases, the Forces field will be renamed **Ordinary Forces**, and a new field will appear for you to commit your special forces.

 ## Karama'ing Starred Tokens